-Willow and Wire Artist Victoria Westaway’s recent work includes large sculptural figures, natural and abstract pieces.
+Willow and Wire Artist Victoria Westaway’s recent work includes large bronze wire sculptural figures, natural and abstract pieces.
 These willow and wire artworks provide form and focus to any garden design, a Victoria Westaway piece is designed to celebrate the diversity of the area and enrich the natural surroundings.

 "To work on pieces that are integrated within ground breaking schemes is extremely exciting, I thrive on putting a piece of Chelsea quality into gardens no matter their size"